dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-caching-application-data-in-a-wpf-application.md

 > [!NOTE]
 > The <xref:System.Runtime.Caching> namespace is new in the .NET Framework 4.
 This namespace makes caching is available to all .NET Framework applications.
 In previous versions of the .NET Framework, caching was available only in the <xref:System.Web> namespace and therefore required a dependency on ASP.NET classes.

- This walkthrough shows you how to use the caching functionality that is available in the .NET Framework as part of a [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] application.
+ This walkthrough shows you how to use the caching functionality that is available in the .NET Framework as part of a Windows Presentation Foundation (WPF) application.
 In the walkthrough, you cache the contents of a text file.

  Tasks illustrated in this walkthrough include the following: